 Founded in 2002, Qajaq Training Camp is an Official Qajaq USA event.
 It takes place at Camp Lookout, near Frankfort, Michigan.
 There is no road access to the camp.
 Our only access is by kayak or pontoon boat, making this a true full-immersion Traditional Greenland Kayaking event.
 With only around sixty attendees and a very high mentor-to-student ratio, training is flexible and focused on helping everyone succeed, whether you have never been in a kayak before, or have decades of experience.
 With the exception of youth scholarship attendees, this event is intended for adults.

 Our mentors represent the full spectrum of the paddling community, from expedition to whitewater, surfing, racing, and building.
 What brings them together is the love of Greenland kayaking, whether strokes, rolling, rope gymnastics, building gear and kayaks, or using harpoons.
 Regardless of your experience or interests there will be mentors and attendees to help you have a remarkable experience.
+Check out our 2019 Mentor Bios here.

 Special Guest Mentors: